 WaitQ

-WaitQ is built specifically for walk-in focused restaurants that want a clean, fast queue system without building out a full front-of-house platform.
-The focus is the front door: self check-in via QR code or tablet, SMS and WhatsApp notifications, and a branded virtual waiting room guests can track from their phone.
+WaitQ is built specifically for walk-in focused restaurants that want a clean, fast queue without building out a full front-of-house platform.
+The focus is the front door: self QR check-in, SMS and WhatsApp notifications triggered by your staff when a table is ready, and a branded virtual waiting room guests can track from their phone.
 Setup takes under five minutes and runs on devices you already own.
-No proprietary hardware, no staff training required.

-The clearest differentiator for walk-in restaurants: WaitQ handles the queue without trying to replace your POS, your reservations system, or your table management.
-It does one job and does it without setup friction.
+The clearest differentiator for walk-in restaurants: WaitQ handles the queue without trying to replace your POS, reservations system, or table management.
+It does one job without the setup friction.

 Waitwhile

-Waitwhile is a solid option for restaurants that mix walk-ins with scheduled appointments or reservations and want both in one place.
-It's used by over 20,000 businesses across industries including retail, healthcare, and restaurants.
-The platform is highly configurable with a broad API and integrations with tools like Salesforce, Mailchimp, and Square POS.
+Waitwhile is a solid option for restaurants that mix walk-ins with reservations and want both in one place.
+It's used across restaurants, retail, healthcare, and more.
+The platform is highly configurable with a broad API and integrations including Square POS, Salesforce, and Mailchimp.

 TablesReady

-TablesReady offers two-way SMS with guests alongside a floor plan view, which makes it one of the more capable options for restaurants that need to manage table turns alongside the waitlist.
+TablesReady offers two-way SMS with guests alongside a floor plan view, making it one of the more capable options for restaurants that need to manage table turns alongside the waitlist.
 It covers more than 60 industry types, so it's versatile, though not restaurant-specific.

 The interface is easy to train staff on quickly, and pricing is competitive for what it includes.

-- Key features: Digital waitlist, two-way SMS, floor plan view, POS integration, guest analytics
+Key features: digital waitlist, two-way SMS, floor plan view, POS integration, guest analytics.
+From ~$49/mo.

 Hostme